fivosts/Phods-algorithm-optimization/README.md

 The code for this repository was created for academic course "Design of Embedded Systems!"

-The repository includes phods1.c which was a given code for the purposes of the assignment and will be optimised.All the codes have been configured to measure the execution time of phods_estimation function with gettimeofday() function, as asked by the exercise.
+The repository includes phods1.c which was a given code for the purposes of the assignment and was to be optimised.All the codes have been configured to measure the execution time of phods_estimation function with gettimeofday() function, as asked by the exercise.

 phods2.c is the optimized version.